 On trail in the Cederberg Wilderness Area recently we came upon this ... thing.
-It it was sticking out of a termite mound, those hard perforated heaps that are dotted around Africa’s sparsely-inhabited terrain, and which can seem when they appear along paths like inconsistent milestones placed by a drunken creator.
+It it was sticking out of a termite mound, those hard perforated heaps dotted around sparse terrain, and on trail seem like inconsistent milestones placed by drunk-ish creators.

-But I’d never seen anything like what was poking out of this mound.
-It was in a back-route valley between The Dome and Middleberg North.
-I initially thought it was a weird, hardy parasitic plant about to bloom.
-It became clear it was a mushroom.
+But what was poking out of this mound in a back-route valley between the Dome and Middleberg North?
+I initially thought it was a weird, hardy parasitic.
+It became clearer - mushroom.

-But aren't they meant to emerge in wet seasons, not in the hot dry conditions of a Cederberg summer?
+But aren't they wet season things, not good in hot dry conditions of a Cederberg summer?

 Back home an internet search reminds one that termites rely on fungi for sustenance.
-The mounds themselves are not the actual main nests of termites, which live below ground level.
-They build the hard domes to act as ventilation systems.
-These regulate the temperature of their subterranean homes not just to keep the termites themselves cool (the thermometer that day reached around 40 degrees C).
+The mounds themselves don't house the main nest; that's below ground level.
+The hard domes exist as as ventilation systems.
+They regulate temperature of their subterranean homes not just to keep the termites themselves cool (the thermometer that day reached around 40 degrees C).
 But also to keep the temperature constant for the fungi that they farm.

 The fungi need to be kept below thirty degrees Celsius.
 If the temperature rises above that, the termites start making more holes in their heaps.
 When too cold the worker ants block up the holes.